vplauzon/track-db/documentation/data-life-cycle.md

 Activity|Priority|Description
 -|-|-
 Transaction log merge|P0|In-memory transaction log merges.
 This is done to have a more efficient data structure.
 Persist old data|P0|This is triggered when too much data is in the cache (e.g. 5x4kbs).
 The oldest data is persisted to blocks first.
-There is only one threshold:  one to trigger persistance and one to stop it.
+There is only one threshold:  one to trigger persistance.
 This is done to relieve memory pressure.
+I.e. we persist the block with the oldest record ID and reassess.
 Delete whole blocks|P0|This is triggered when too many record IDs are marked for deletion.
 This is quite efficient as we do not need to re-write blocks, simply detect the whole block is deleted and remove it from the table.
 This is done to relieve memory pressure but also avoid false query hits.
 Delete records|P1|This is triggered when too many record IDs are still marked for deletion.
 Blocks are rewritten without deleted record IDs.
 We start with oldest records.
 Done to relieve memory pressure.
 Delete old records|P2|This is triggered every 2 minutes.
 Essentially we give 2 minutes for the records of an entire block to be deleted before re-writing them.
 Done to avoid false query hits.